 To set up Import/Export preferences

 Interactive programs normally use Action Codes such as I-Inquire, A-Add, C-Change, and D-Delete.
-However, if a program is enabled for Interactive Import, the system uses the Action Code F-Import and if a program is enabled for Interactive Export, the system uses the Action Code T-Export.
+When a program is enabled for Interactive Import, the system uses the Action Code F-Import and when a program is enabled for Interactive Export, the system uses the Action Code T-Export.

-To determine if the program supports Action Codes for Import/Export see if the program is on the 00/II or the 00/IE UDCs.
+To determine if the program supports Action Codes for Import/Export review the 00/II or 00/IE UDCs.
 Beginning with JD Edwards release A9.3 Web Enablement, interactive programs which do not support Import/Export will not show the Import/Export Action Code Icons.

 If you are not using Web Enablement, to review the Action Codes available for interactive Import or Export program use F24 from an interactive application program.
 From the Available Function/Options window, use F10 to call program P0031W and display a window showing active Action Codes.

 JD Edwards World recommends that you review Action Code Security and the security on the IFS before making Import/Export available to users.